+ How did Scooter become paralyzed? What kind of paralysis does she have?

 We got an x-ray done and it revealed a deformation of her spine at the bottom of her ribcage.
 This finding affirmed the paralysis that Scooter exhibits.
-In humans, the nerves that control leg motion start at the spinal level L1, which is the first vertebra under the ribcage.
-I don't know much cat anatomy, but I'm sure it's similar.
-So, Scooter's spinal deformity most likely causes a nerve injury that prevents the conscious use of her legs.
-From what I've learned in school, it seems to be an upper motor neuron paralysis, which causes the legs to be nonfunctional, but they still move in a spastic fashion.
+Scooter's spinal deformity most likely causes a nerve injury that prevents the conscious use of her legs.
+From what I know, it seems to be an upper motor neuron paralysis, which causes the legs to be nonfunctional, but they still move in a spastic fashion.
 If you've seen Scooter scoot, you'll notice that her hind legs almost look like they're trying to walk as she moves, but that motion is probably driven by reflexes and is not controlled by Scooter consciously.

 Click here to see the x-ray!
 (Will not open in a new tab if not done manually.)

 + Will Scooter ever be able to walk again?

 In all likelihood, no. The bottom line is that Scooter has a spinal cord problem that gives her no control over her legs.
 Prosthetic legs, acupuncture, stretching, or water therapy will not help Scooter.
 Even if they could, her legs are so stiffened and atrophied from disuse that restoring them to regular condition would be too labor intensive to even try.
 Sorry folks, this cat is staying paralyzed!